Skip to content

 Sean Nutting, MD Class of 2022

-While there is no minimum USMLE or COMLEX score, applicants scoring below 230 on either Step 1 or Step 2 of the USMLE, or below 500 on the COMLEX, or those having more than two attempts to pass the examinations and obtain these scores, are unlikely to be selected for interview.
+While there is no minimum USMLE or COMLEX score, applicants scoring below 235 on Step 2 of the USMLE, or below 500 on the COMLEX, or those having more than two attempts to pass the examinations and obtain these scores, are unlikely to be selected for interview.

 There is no cut-off date for years since graduation from medical school.
 Each application is considered on an individual basis.